Lipid hypothesis: Seven Countries Study

 Keys presented his diet-lipid-heart disease hypothesis at a 1955 expert meeting of the World Health Organization in Geneva.
-In response to criticism at the conference, Keys recruited collaborating researchers in seven countries to mount the first cross-cultural comparison, the years-long Seven Countries Study, which is still under observation today.
+In response to criticism at the conference, Keys recruited collaborating researchers in seven countries to mount the first cross-cultural comparison, the years-long Seven Countries Study.
 This was to compare the heart attack risk in populations of men engaged in traditional occupations and being from cultures with different diets, especially in the proportion of fat calories of different composition.
-There was also criticism before the study began: Yerushalmy and Hilleboe pointed out that Keys had selected for the study the countries that would give him the results he wanted, while leaving out data from sixteen countries that would not; they also pointed out that Keys was studying a "tenuous association" rather than any possible proof of causality.
+There was also criticism before the study began: Yerushalmy and Hilleboe pointed out that Keys had selected for the study the countries that would give him the results he wanted, while leaving out data from sixteen countries that would not; they also pointed out that the correlation between animal protein consumption and heart disease was stronger than that between cholesterol and heart disease.
+Thus, Keys was studying a "tenuous association" rather than any possible proof of causality.
 Keys then joined the nutrition committee of the American Heart Association (AHA), successfully promulgated his idea, and in 1961, the AHA became the first group anywhere in the world to advise cutting back on saturated fat (and dietary cholesterol) to prevent heart disease.
 This historic recommendation was reported on the cover of Time Magazine in that same year.

 The Seven Countries Study was formally started in fall 1958 in Yugoslavia.
 In total, 12,763 males, 40–59 years of age, were enrolled in seven countries, in four regions of the world (United States, Northern Europe, Southern Europe, Japan).
 One cohort is in the United States, two cohorts in Finland, one in the Netherlands, three in Italy, five in Yugoslavia (two in Croatia, and three in Serbia), two in Greece, and two in Japan.
 The entry examinations were performed between 1958 and 1964 with an average participation rate of 90%, lowest in the US, with 75%, and highest in one of the Japanese cohorts, with 100%.

 Keys' book Eat Well and Stay Well popularized the idea that reducing the amount of saturated fat in the diet would reduce cholesterol levels and the risks of serious diseases due to atheroma.
 Keys was followed during the rest of the 20th century by an accumulation of work that repeatedly demonstrated associations between cholesterol levels (and other modifiable risk factors including smoking and exercise) and risks of heart disease.
 These led to the acceptance of the lipid hypothesis as orthodoxy by much of the medical community.
 By the end of the 1980s, there were widespread academic statements that the lipid hypothesis was proven beyond reasonable doubt, or, as one article stated, "universally recognized as a law."